ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 ## Check types

 WProofreader checks texts for spelling, grammar, and punctuation mistakes.
-The auto detect feature facilitates the correction of multilingual texts.
+The autodetect feature facilitates the correction of multilingual texts.
 Users do not have to manually switch languages to proofread combo docs.
 Handy spelling autocorrect validates user texts on the fly.
 Autocomplete suggestions for English make the proofreading process fast and smooth.
 The predictive text can be accepted with a right <kbd>→</kbd> arrow key.

 ## Supported languages and dictionaries